-The EU Taxonomy a classification system laid down i Regulation (EU) 2020/852, establishing a list o environmentally sustainable economic activities That Regulation do not include a list of socially sustainable economic activities Sustainable investments with a environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Does t his financial product have a sustainable in ivestment objective?
-Yes •  No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments environmental or social characteristics promoted by the financial product are how the attained.
+Does this financial product have a sustainable investment objective?
+Yes • • 🗵 No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (I characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments cteristics and while it does not s its objective a sustainable nent, it will have a minimum tion of% of sustainable in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% • notes E/S characteristics, but will ake any sustainable investments Yes t will m nvestr bbjecti t will make a minimum of sustainable nvestments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy t will make a minimum of sustainable nvestments with a social objective: t will make a minimum of sustainable nvestments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy t will make a minimum of sustainable nvestments with a social objective: t will make a minimum of sustainable nvestments with an environmental objective: % It promotes in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable nvestments with a social objective: It promotes No.

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.